civilKaos82/student-roster-db-from-schema-challenge/README.md

 - `.all` returns a collection of all the students in the database.
 - `.where` returns a collection of students from the database that match a given condition.
-- `.all_by_birthday` to returns a collection of all the students in the database sorted by birthday.
+- `.all_by_birthday` returns a collection of all the students in the database sorted by birthday.

 Tests have been provided in the example group labeled `"returning multiple students"`.